Overview

 b) Protecting Vulnerable Clients

-We are committed to putting in place policies, procedures, and safeguards to help protect the rights and improve financial well-being of our vulnerable clients, particularly when assessing the creditworthiness of borrowers to prevent client's over-indebtedness.
-We will also work to strengthen our employees' understanding of vulnerable clients, ensure communications and information about products and services are legible and comprehensible, and prevent aggressive sales techniques and disrespectful treatment of vulnerable groups.
-We will make available easily accessible complaints mechanisms to vulnerable clients, so that we can respond to their needs and ensure fair treatment is provided.
+To protect the rights and financial wellbeing of our targeted vulnerable groups, we have internal policies, procedures and safeguards in place when assessing potential borrowers in order to prevent over indebtedness.
+We also conduct training programmes to strengthen our employees’ understanding of vulnerable groups to ensure communications and information about products and services are easily legible and comprehensible, and to ensure appropriate sales techniques and respectful treatment of these groups.
+CIMB Group also has complaint mechanisms easily accessible to our vulnerable customers, so that we can respond to their feedback promptly and continuously improve the quality of our services.

 We strive for a Just Transition in addressing climate change — greening the economy in a way that is as fair and inclusive as possible to everyone concerned, creating decent work opportunities, and enabling financial inclusion for underprivileged communities, tailoring our approach in alignment with local needs, capacities, and business priorities.
 This involves maximising the social and economic opportunities of climate action, while minimising and carefully managing any challenges in partnership with our stakeholders — including through effective social dialogue among all with impacted groups, ensuring responsible divestment strategies, and maintaining respect for fundamental labour principles and rights.